Exploring Charentes at an easy pace – on foot, by bicycle, boat or donkey…

 If you want to be adventurous, but still feel safe, you can stand beside Arrêt sur le Pouce signs.

 At these marked locations, drivers who are members of the Rézo Pouce network (who have already been identity-checked by the app), regularly take hitch-hikers on short journeys.
-It works in two different ways – either hold your hand out with the thumb pointing upwards (the traditional method) or use the mobile app to tell drivers who are members of the network that you’re standing at a Rézo Pouce location (the next generation method).
+It works in two different ways.
+Either hold your hand out with the thumb pointing upwards (the traditional method).
+Either use the mobile app to tell drivers who are members of the network that you’re standing at a Rézo Pouce location (the next generation method).
 90% of the time you’ll get your lift in under 10 minutes.

-There are currently 200 Arrêt sur le pouce stops in Charente-Maritime and new ones are to be created soon, including on the île de Ré.
+There are currently 200 Arrêt sur le pouce stops in Charente-Maritime.
+New ones are to be created soon, including on the île de Ré.

 The Charentes region by boat